carlosdavis/wordpress-plugins/add-to-any/README.txt

 = Where are the options? =

-In your Admin panel, go to `Settings` > `Share/Save Buttons`.
+In your Admin panel, go to `Settings` > `AddToAny`.
 Among other options, you can choose which button, individual icons and advanced sharing buttons (Facebook Like Button and Twitter Tweet Button) to display, and where and how to display them.

+To place AddToAny as a "widget" in your theme (if your theme supports WordPress Widgets), go to `Appearance` > `Widgets`, then drag AddToAny to an available Widget Area and click `Save`.

 = Why isn't the drop-down menu appearing? =

-It's likely because your theme wasn't <a href="http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks" target="_blank">coded properly</a>.
+It's likely because your theme wasn't <a href="http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks">coded properly</a>.
 With many themes you can use the Theme Editor to make sure that the following piece of code is included in your theme's `footer.php` file just before the `</body>` line:

 `<?php wp_footer(); ?>`